hypernumbers/learn_elisp_the_hard_way/rsts/lesson-2.rst

 What This Lesson Will Cover
 ---------------------------

-This lesson will cover the following data types:
+This lesson will look at:

-* character
-* string

-It will also show how boolean values are represented.
+* the representation of boolean values

-The integer and float data types have already been introduced in the previous lesson and they will also be used here.
+* the integer and float data types which were introduced ealier

-This section will cover:
+* the string data type
 * testing for data types
-* how eLisp casts values between data types
+* casting between values

 --------
 Booleans